 The Gin Fizz has a very light, sour citrus flavor that allows the gin to shine through.
 Because of this, using a good, quality gin is recommended.
 It doesn't have to be the best gin in the house, though it's important to be aware that there is little in the drink to mask a cheap gin's undesirable notes.

 You have options when making this drink:

-- Instead of the juice and sugar you can use either juice and simple syrup or a fresh sour mix.
+- Instead of the juice and sugar, you can use either juice and simple syrup or a fresh sour mix.

 - An egg is often used in a Gin Fizz and some of the variations below switch up the portion of the egg used.
 Though it is optional, an egg white Gin Fizz (sometimes called a Silver Fizz) is just a little bit better and more interesting than one made without it (which makes the drink, essentially, a Gin Rickey).
 Try this one with an egg and see what you think.
-Read more about using eggs in cocktails.

 - Pour the gin, juice, sugar, and egg white into a cocktail shaker filled with ice.

 - Shake vigorously.
 More than usual if using the egg white to ensure it is mixed thoroughly with the other ingredients.

 - Strain into a chilled highball glass with ice cubes.